Capturing sets of ordinals by normal ultrapowers: The local capturing property

 Starting with a cardinal \(\kappa\) of high Mitchell rank, we obtained a model of the local capturing property by passing to an inner model.
 We are unsure whether one can obtain the local capturing property from the optimal hypothesis via forcing.

 \begin{question} Suppose that GCH holds and \(o(\kappa)=\kappa^{++}\).
 Is there a forcing extension in which \(\LCP(\kappa,\kappa^+)\) holds? \end{question}

-It is important to note that the hypothesis in proposition~\ref{prop:LCPLargeMitchellRank} is quite strong: we need to be able to capture all subsets of \(2^\kappa\) in order to be able to conclude that the Mitchell rank of \(\kappa\) is large.
-One might wonder whether some strength can be derived even from weaker local capturing properties, for example \(\LCP(\kappa,\kappa^+)\) assuming \(\kappa^+<2^\kappa\).
+It is important to note that the hypothesis in \cref{prop:LCPLargeMitchellRank} is quite strong: we need to be able to capture all subsets of \(2^\kappa\) in order to be able to conclude that the Mitchell rank of \(\kappa\) is large.
+One might wonder whether some large cardinal strength beyond measurability can be derived even from weaker local capturing properties, for example \(\LCP(\kappa,\kappa^+)\) assuming \(\kappa^+<2^\kappa\).
 As we shall see in the following section, the answer is an emphatic no.